 STEM occupations account for nearly 7% of all U.S. occupations and STEM workers play an important role in America’s innovative capacity and global competitiveness.
 These occupations include engineers, medical scientists, sociologists, and informational security analysts.
 Women make up only 28% of the workforce in STEM careers.

-Stacey Gwidt, PLC/HVAC Controls Specialist at Bassett Mechanical, found her expertise and passion for automation and controls after years in a different field of work.
-One night while working her second shift job as a custodian at an area school, she made the decision that it was time to make a career change.
+Stacey Gwidt, PLC/HVAC Controls Specialist at Bassett Mechanical, found her expertise and passion for automation and controls after years in a different field.
+One night while working her second shift job as a custodian at an area school, she decided that it was time to make a career change.
 She enrolled at Northeast Wisconsin Technical College (NWTC) and started her journey to an automation and controls career.

 We sat down with Stacey to talk about her journey and what we can do to encourage young women to get involved in STEM careers.